sophiaski/MIDS/Data Engineering/GCP-Lyft-SQL/README.md

 ## Part 2 - Querying data from the BigQuery CLI

-- Use BQ from the Linux command line:

-  * General query structure

-    ```
-    bq query --use_legacy_sql=false '
-        SELECT count(*)
-        FROM
-           `bigquery-public-data.san_francisco.bikeshare_trips`'
-    ```

 ### Queries

-1. Rerun the first 3 queries from Part 1 using bq command line tool (Paste your bq queries and results here, using properly formatted markdown):

-  * What's the size of this dataset? (i.e., how many trips)
+-  What's the size of this dataset? (i.e., how many trips)
+  * SQL query:
 ```sql
 bq query --use_legacy_sql=false '
     SELECT